 The Bright Solutions is a team of twelve experienced professionals with a broad range of expertise working for not-for-profits.
-In addition to our staff, we have professionals that partner with us on occasion, depending on the client needs.
+In addition to our staff, we have professionals that partner with us on occasion, depending on the client’s needs.

-Our talented staff includes accountants, nonprofit and business executives, arts management professionals, and award-winning educators—and we are all dedicated to serving the nonprofit community.
+Our talented staff includes accountants, nonprofit and business executives, arts management professionals, and award-winning educators—and we are all dedicated to serving the nonprofit community

 William F. Reeder

-Senior Executive Consultant
+Senior Executive Associate

+DeAnna has worked with TBS since 2011.
 After completing a tour with the United States Coast Guard, DeAnna received her Bachelor’s of Science in Accounting from the University of Phoenix and her Master’s of Science in Accounting from Liberty University.
 She has been employed in the accounting field for over seven years in both private industry and not-for-profit.
 She has experience in general bookkeeping, budgeting, payroll, bank reconciliation, and financial statement preparation.

 Julie has worked with TBS since 2022.
 Julie founded The EHE Foundation in 2015, shortly after her daughter was diagnosed with this rare cancer.
 She has been working with Sarah for the past four years managing the financials for The EHE Foundation.
 Julie has a wealth of experience as a patient advocate, group organizer, special events coordinator, financial manager, and not for profit board member.
 Julie and her husband both served in the United States Army and have traveled and lived all over the world.
 They have raised two beautiful daughters, who are both working towards degrees in the medical field.
 Julie’s travels and experiences give her a unique perspective and ability to adapt to new situations and to interact with and support diverse people and cultures.